belfinor/lresource/README.md

 # lresource

-lresource is a simple solution for embedding static resource inside of Go binaries.
+lresource is a simple solution for embedding static resources inside of Go binaries.

 # Install